 4. Cades Cove

 Cades Cove is the most popular area in Great Smoky Mountains National Park for a reason!
 Open year-round, the scenic loop features dozens of historic cabins, churches, barns, and a working grist mill.
 Wildlife viewers and history buffs love coming to Cades Cove, and in the wintertime, the snow adds a little extra magic to an already serene section of the park.

-The Gatlinburg SkyLift is one of the oldest attractions in town and has consistently provided decades of views and atmospheric wonder for Gatlinburg visitors.
-They have a much newer attraction and one that got national attention with the SkyBridge that was completed in 2019.
-The SkyBridge is the longest pedestrian suspension bridge on the continent and both the Lift and the Bridge will give you incredible views of snow-covered Smoky Mountains – some that were previously unable to obtain without a drone.
+Gatlinburg SkyPark is home to the oldest attraction in town, the scenic SkyLift, which has consistently provided decades of views and atmospheric wonder for all visitors.
+For even more spectacular views, walk across the SkyBridge, the longest pedestrian suspension bridge on the continent.
+Both the chair lift and the bridge will give you incredible views of the snow-covered Smoky Mountains – some that were previously unable to obtain without a drone!

-Short of turning yourself into a bird, there is no better way to see the sights of Gatlinburg from the center of the city than the impossible-to-miss Space Needle.
-The Space Needle takes visitors over 400 feet above the ground of the downtown strip and allows for full 360 degree views of the city, the woods, the mountains and the peaks of the mountains as well as coin-operated super binocular stations that let you see incredibly close up on the city and those distant, white-covered peaks.
-Practically no visit to Gatlinburg is complete without going to the Gatlinburg Space Needle.
+Short of turning yourself into a bird, there is no better way to see the sights of Gatlinburg than the impossible-to-miss Space Needle.
+This attraction takes visitors over 400 feet above the ground, providing 360-degree views of the city and majestic mountains.
+The super binocular stations allow you to see very close up on the downtown strip below and the white-covered mountain peaks.
+Practically no visit to the Smokies is complete without going to the Gatlinburg Space Needle!